Dimensional Memorandum

 • Dark matter halos have consistent, spherical symmetry around galaxies.

-• Their influence begins at the coherence edge (beyond the 80 cube structure).
+• Their influence begins at the coherence edge.

 • Galaxy rotation curves match predictions from exponential coherence decay across s.